 - CTYPD – Council of Transitional Year Program Directors

 Council members share advice and resources with one another both informally and through the Members Area of the AHME Website.

 - Grants – AHME secured block grants in 2009, 2011, and 2013 to support performance-improvement activities in member institutions.
 AHME then reviewed proposals from members and made awards to support their individual projects.

-- Tri-Group – In collaboration with Alliance for Continuing Education in the Health Professions and the Society of Academic Continuing Medical Education, AHME publishes the peer-reviewed Journal for Continuing Education in the Health Professions and sponsors the quadrennial CME Congress.
+- Tri-Group – In collaboration with Alliance for Continuing Education in the Health Professions and the Society of Academic Continuing Medical Education, AHME publishes the peer-reviewed Journal for Continuing Education in the Health Professions.

 - AMA GME Competency Education Program – The American Medical Association GME Competency Education Program is a highly effective way to educate residents about a whole host of critical topics and to efficiently track their completion of this curriculum.
 Through our partnership, AHME members will receive discounted pricing on the AMA GME Competency Education Program.